 b.
 08/06/1919 St Kilda, Australia. d.
 29/03/1943 Salamulua, Papua New Guinea.

-Considered while at school to be a future leader in the community, Newton was also a talented all-round sportsman, playing cricket, Australian rules football, golf and water polo.
-A fast bowler in cricket, he was friends with Keith Miller, and collected the Victorian Cricket Association (VCA) Colts bowling trophy for 1937–38, while Miller collected the equivalent batting prize.
+Six ft 3 ins (191 cm) tall and 16 stone (102 kg) in weight, a fast bowler in cricket, he was friends with Keith Miller, and collected the Victorian Cricket Association (VCA) Colts bowling trophy for 1937–38, while Miller collected the equivalent batting prize.
 In January 1938, Newton dismissed Test batsman Bill Ponsford—still the only Australian to twice score 400 in a first-class innings —for four in a Colts game at the Melbourne Cricket Ground.
 The following year, he gained selection in Victoria's Second XI.
 He opened the bowling against the New South Wales Second XI—his first and only match—taking a total of 3/113 including the wickets of Ron Saggers and Arthur Morris who, like Miller, went on to become members of the Invincibles.
+He worked in the silk-warehouse of Makower, McBeath & Co.
+Pty Ltd before enlisting in the Royal Australian Air Force on 5th February 1940.
+Newton qualified as a pilot and was commissioned in June.
+After serving as a flying instructor, he was posted in May 1942 to No.22 Squadron which was based in Port Moresby and equipped with Boston light bombers.

 LOCATION OF MEDAL: AUSTRALIAN WAR MEMORIAL, CANBERRA, AUSTRALIA.